-The Group is making an effort on stable supply of the high quality products requested by the customers.
+The Group is making a continuous effort on stable supply of the high quality products for the customers.

+We have established a robust quality management system to improve customer satisfaction, and are continuously striving to improve quality, stability and efficiency.
 Each the Company's division and/or Group companies are promoting quality control activities.
-The sales department, research and development department, manufacturing department and quality assurance department cooperate in roles as in the following in order to meet the demands of our customers.
+The sales department, research and development department, manufacturing department and quality assurance department cooperate in roles as in the following in order to meet the requests of our customers.